MUSIC COMPOSITION

 I am working on many old and new music compositions across all genres.

-I have just taken delivery of a Yamaha Genos V2 76-key Synthesiser/Arranger/Workstation to add to my digital recording studio.
-After registering my compositions/recordings/arrangements with APRA AMCOS, they are now set for uploading and promotion on social media – Youtube, SoundCloud, Spotify, TikTok etc.
+I now use a Casio MZ-2000 and my new Yamaha Genos V2 76-key Synthesiser/Arranger/Workstations to add to my digital recording studio.
+After registering my compositions/recordings/arrangements with APRA AMCOS, they will then be arranged as Master Copies, ready for uploading and promotion on social media – Youtube, SoundCloud, Spotify, TikTok etc.

-Some draft compositions can be heard below (soon to be professionally remastered):
+Some draft compositions can be heard below (“Cat Work”, “Leaving Town” and “Ruby’s Theme”):

 A visual language system that can be understood in 2 hours (my invention) – no sounds or words but includes all the elements of modern grammar and can be understood by all nationalities at the same time – a great system for learning language.
 Created and Developed in Tasmania for formal teaching in kindergarten and junior school.
 It is also a communication tool for those people with communication problems – and for students to understand the role of grammar in any language.

-Click on the PDF LINK below, to download my latest overview of Symbolic Art Notation, showing what it is and what it can do:
+Click on the PDF LINK below, to download my latest overview of Symbolic Art Notation, showing what it is and what it can do, or use the FREE ONLINE COPY by scrolling down on next image:

 MY BOOKS

-5 novels, short stories, poetry, comedy skits, Symbolic Art Notation, Climate Change book and more.
+5 novels, 16 short stories, 180 poems, 46 comedy skits, Symbolic Art Notation Teaching Book, Climate Change book and more . . .

 With a sub-title ‘A gallery of chosen poems from my collection,’ this is a compilation of 81 selected poems for a wide range of audiences, including children.
 Cyberwit says on its AIS, ‘The poet for the most part uses matter-of-fact, everyday words instead of artificial and ornamental vocabulary’, and this is indeed one of the most attractive elements of the collection.